Use and Removal of Nitrite in Meat Products

 You cannot use ingredients that are also a source of nitrite/nitrate if used for the intended technological purpose of preservation or colouring in the final food.
 Such use would be considered a deliberate use of a food additive.

-The use of nitrates and nitrites must comply with the food additives legislation, including the conditions of use laid down in Annex III part C to Directive 95/2/EC as amended as well as the purity criteria in Annex I to Commission Directive 2008/84/EC.
+The use of nitrates and nitrites must comply with the food additives legislation, including the conditions of use laid down in Annex II part E to Regulation (EC) No. 1333/2008 as amended as well as the purity criteria in the Annex to Regulation (EC) No. 231/2012.
 The use of ingredients that are also sources of nitrite/nitrate, such as vegetable extracts or fermented vegetable broths, has been discussed on a number of occasions at the Commission working party on food additives and also at the EU Standing Committee on the Food Chain and Animal Health.
 On these occasions it was agreed by the Commission and all Member States, that such a practice would be a deliberate use of a food additive if used for the intended technological purpose of preservation or colouring in the final food.

-Nitrites added to food for preservation or colouring purposes, via other ingredients like vegetable extracts/fermented broths would not currently be permitted by Directive 95/2/EC as these extracts have not been approved as preservatives and their use would also not comply with the current purity criteria laid down in Directive 2008/84/EC.
+Nitrites added to food for preservation or colouring purposes, via other ingredients like vegetable extracts/fermented broths would not currently be permitted by Regulation (EU) No. 1333/2008 as these extracts have not been approved as preservatives and their use would also not comply with the current purity criteria laid down in Regulation (EC) No. 231/2012.

 Further information on these two standing committee decisions can be found at the following links: